Stray souvenirs: Without fans, MLB foul balls left lonely - WHIZ News

 OAKLAND, Calif.
 (AP) — Mookie Betts made a running catch in foul territory and immediately spotted something just over the padded outfield wall at Dodger Stadium: a lonely, stray baseball.

-After signing a $365 million, 12-year contract, Betts apparently wasn’t above a little cleanup duty in his Los Angeles debut.
+After signing a $365 million, 12-year contract, the new LA leadoff man wasn’t above a little cleanup duty in his debut.
 He leaned over the railing, scooped up the ball and tossed it behind the right-field fence.

 From Target Field to PNC Park and Busch Stadium, there are baseballs scattered everywhere with no fans inside to chase them down during this coronavirus-shortened 60-game season.